Zaydms/Doctoome_CaseStudy_ZaydM/README.md

 run the notebooks in their respected order.
 - further explanation is listed in the notebooks content.
-- to the run the streamlit app you must run this command on root folder
+- to the run the streamlit app you must run this command on root folder.
+Only run streamlit after all the analytical process has been done.
 ```bash
 streamlit run Visualisation/app.py
 ```